howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 </Instruction>

+We use the `useLocation` hook to get the current pathname of the page being visited.

 We're passing in an object as the second argument to `useQuery`, right after we pass in the `FEED_QUERY` document.
 We can use this object to modify the behavior of the query in various ways.
 One of the most common things we do with it is to provide `variables`.

+> **Note:** We made a small tweak to the caching policy of this query using the `fetchPolicy` option.
+This is to solve a [bug in pagination](https://github.com/howtographql/howtographql/issues/1360) with the current implementation.
+This is a temporary/stopgap solution, and the tutorial will be updated later to fix the underlying problem.

 <Instruction>